Mirasol's Eating Disorder Professionals

 Polarity and Cranialsacral Therapy

-Alison Pearson has been the Polarity Therapist at Mirasol since January, 2004.
+Alison Pearson has been the Polarity Therapist at Mirasol since January 2004.
 She received a Master's Degree in Sociology, specializing in Gender and Social Psychology, from the University of Arizona in 1991.
-In 1997, Alison completed a Polarity Therapy Certification Program, and she completed a Cranialsacral Therapy Certification program in 2007.
-Alison has a long-standing interest and commitment to energy medicine, studying and practicing breath work and loving touch techniques to release trauma from the body.
-She is an avid student of the work of Byron Katie and incorporates her method of belief investigation in her work.
-Polarity Therapy defines health as a "free-flow of energy in the body" and seeks to release whatever is blocking energy flow, be it physical, emotional, or mental.
-Polarity Therapy begins on the bodywork table, but its principles can provide a foundation for a healthy and happy life.
+She completed a Polarity Therapy Certification Program in 1997, and in 2007, she completed a Cranialsacral Therapy Certification program.
+More recently, she trained to be a TRE Facilitator.
+Alison has a strong commitment to energy medicine that predates her formal training.
+She spent considerable time studying breath-work techniques and loving touch to release trauma from the body.
+Alison is an avid student of the work of Byron Katie and uses this method of belief investigation as part of her work.
+Polarity Therapy defines health as a "free-flow of energy in the body", and Polarity Therapy seeks to release whatever is blocking energy flow.
+Blocks can be physical, emotional, or mental (beliefs).
+When the mind and body are integrated as a team we can be in the flow of life.
+Having an integrated mind/body system is essential to recovery.
+Polarity Therapy begins on the bodywork table, however, its principles can provide a foundation for a healthy, happy lifestyle.

 Spiritual Integration Practitioner